ignadv1986/Comprehensive-NGS-Technical-Manual/01_NGS_Foundations_&_Pre-processing/02_experimental_design.md

 <br>

+## Flow Cell Choice

 Choosing the appropriate flow cell is critical for cost efficiency.
-Flow cells differ in total data output, and the optimal choice depends on the number of samples and the required sequencing depth.
+Flow cells differ in total data output, and the optimal choice depends on the number of samples, biological replicates, and the required sequencing depth.
 Smaller flow cells are more suitable for low sample numbers or pilot experiments, as they minimize unused capacity.
 In contrast, high-output flow cells reduce cost per base but are only cost-effective when fully utilized.
 Underfilling a high-capacity flow cell can significantly increase the cost per sample, making careful planning essential.

 <br>